Posts

 Image

-The following posts are from a private community Facebook group Live Oak Residents which appears to have been renamed Live Oak & Trolley Heights Residents in October 2025.
-Facebook group posts allude to 03/20/25 board meeting call that may not have been initiated by Keystone and/ or the Meritage-controlled Board.
-We inquired about this during IDR on 08/11/25 and the Secretary of the HOA Board, Nick Harris, insisted that the call took place despite T. Levin's comment that the Host never started the meeting.
+The following posts are from a private community Facebook group, Live Oak Residents, which appears to have been renamed Live Oak & Trolley Heights Residents in October 2025.
+The following posts allude to 03/20/25 board meeting call that may not have been initiated by Keystone and/ or the Meritage-controlled Board.
+We inquired about this during IDR on 08/11/25 and the Secretary of the Meritage-controlled HOA Board, Nick Harris, insisted that the call took place despite member, T. Levin's, comment that the Host never started the meeting.
 Meeting Minutes indicate that 2 homeowners participated in the call.
 Spring 2025 (?)
 Facebook Post - Group's moderator had to call out the unknown individual who maliciously revealed my name in a group in which posts are meant to be anonymous